tradingview/lightweight-charts/docs/time-scale.md

 ### timeToCoordinate

 Converts a time to local `x` coordinate.
-The argument is [Time](./time.md) that needs to be converted to a coordinate.
+The argument is [Time](./time.md) that needs to be converted into a coordinate.

 Returns `x` coordinate of a bar with passed time or `null` if no bar found.